The Perfect Exercise Equipment for Seniors

 - Performance monitor tracks metrics like distance, time, and heart rate

 If you are in a hurry to buy a rowing machine, you can do no wrong in buying the Teeter Power 10.
-A word of caution – this machine is so easy to use that you can easily overdo your exercise when you are just starting.
+A word of caution – this machine is so easy to use that you can easily overdo your exercise when you’re just starting.
 Make sure you take your time and ease into exercise.
-Use the metrics tracking to track your progress, and gradually increase your workouts.
+Use the metrics tracking to monitor your progress and gradually increase your workouts.

 The Hydrow Rower

 Another one of the best rowing machines, you cannot go wrong with the Hydrow Rower.
-If you are looking to feel like you are rowing on a lake, this is the choice.
-Close your eyes while you are rowing and picture yourself cutting through the glassy, clear water.
+If you are looking to feel like you’re rowing on a lake, this is the choice.
+Close your eyes while you row and picture yourself cutting through the glassy, clear water.
 The machine acts just like a rowboat on the water.

 Let’s look at some of the best features of this great indoor rowing machine for seniors: